-

 Local community leaders join award winning advisory board in Syracuse

 Three local leaders are joining the American Heart Association’s mission to be a relentless force for a world of longer, healthier lives.
-These volunteers started their board term just as … Read more
+These volunteers started their board term just as the group was recognized at the national level by the American Heart Association.
+New board members include: Gwen Crossett, B.S., RN – Gwen Crossett is … Read more

 -